How locavore is your state?

 - Food hubs, which are facilities that handle the aggregation, distribution and marketing of foods from a group of farms and food producers in a region.
 Food hubs are often cooperatively owned, though many are private enterprises.
 Food hubs are also included on a per-capita basis.

 - Local Food Program Promotion Grants, Specialty Crop Block Grants, Farmers Markets Promotion Grants, and Farm-to-School Grants are given by the USDA to help communities scale up local and regional food systems and strengthen their economies.
 They include funding for food hubs, farmers markets, individual farmers, farm cooperatives, schools and other entities.
-The Index ranks states on a per-capita basis for the total amount of grants received by each state over the period 2009-2016.
+The Index ranks states on a per-capita basis for the total amount of grants received by each state.

 The Index is calculated as the weighted average ranking in all of the component categories.
-The weighting is as follows: farmers markets per 100,000 — 10 percent; CSAs per 100,000 — 10 percent; Farm to School (product of participation rate and budget percentage) — 15 percent; Food Hubs per 100,000 — 5 percent; direct sales per capita — 25 percent; USDA Know-Your-Farmer and Specialty Food Block Grants grants per capita 20 percent; and hospitals sourcing food locally 15 percent.
+The weighting is as follows: farmers markets per 100,000 — 15 percent; CSAs per 100,000 — 15 percent; Farm to School (product of participation rate and budget percentage) — 10 percent; Food Hubs per 100,000 — 5 percent; direct sales per capita — 20 percent; USDA local food grants per capita 25 percent; and hospitals sourcing food locally 10 percent.
 The full data set spreadsheet with formulas is available at www.strollingoftheheifers.com/locavoreindex.

 About Strolling of the Heifers:

 Strolling of the Heifers is a farm and food advocacy and economic development organization based in Brattleboro, Vermont, building a record, since 2002, of spotlighting the benefits of strong local food systems and encouraging innovation and entrepreneurship in farm and food businesses.
-While Strolling of the Heifers is best-known for a whimsical weekend of events built around an agriculturally-themed parade, featuring well-groomed heifer calves led by future farmers that takes place this year June 2-4, the organization has focused its year-round programs on economic development work in the farm and food sectors, with the specific goal of creating jobs by working to foster small business entrepreneurship.
-It does this through Windham Grows, a business accelerator that aims to build the food and agriculture sector by connecting startup and early-stage businesses with critical services, resources and financing; the Slow Living Summit (a farm/food entrepreneurship conference), and the Farm-to-Table Culinary Apprenticeship Program, which trains under-employed individuals for careers in the culinary field.
+While Strolling of the Heifers is best-known for a whimsical weekend of events built around an agriculturally-themed parade, featuring well-groomed heifer calves led by future farmers that takes place this year June 1-3, the organization has focused its year-round programs on economic development work in the farm and food sectors, with the specific goal of creating jobs by working to foster small business entrepreneurship.
+It does this through Windham Grows, a business accelerator that aims to build the food and agriculture sector by connecting startup and early-stage businesses with critical services, resources and financing; the Slow Living Summit, an annual farm/food entrepreneurship conference; and the Farm-to-Table Culinary Apprenticeship Program, which trains under-employed individuals for careers in the culinary field.